I’m pretty sure I got separated from Santa Barbara at birth.

 DAY 1: Get Settled

-The key to road-tripping in California is making sure you hit the road outside of commuting hours.
+The key to a road trip in California is hitting the road outside of commuting hours.
 That said I left Los Angeles around midday and made it north in time for an afternoon hike.

 One of the things I treasure most about the California coast is how many different hikes we have—be the seaside or back into a valley—but one I’m partial to in the Santa Barbara area is the Cold Springs hike.

 If you hit it up when we’ve had some rain, there are a number of creeks and mini waterfalls.
 But, since we’ve been drought-stricken for going on 5 years, we didn’t get a peek of any water.
 Even so, the hike is worth it—a steep hike that rewards you with a panorama back on the city.

 That night I headed to dinner at Sama Sama Kitchen— a place I’ve had on my Santa Barbara bucket list ever since they opened.
 If you’ve been to Santa Barbara in the past and only encountered fratty bars and mediocre tacos, then you should head to Sama Sama because it represents everything interesting in the city’s food scene right now—a celebration of local flavors with a creative global twist.